Last Updated on March 9, 2021 by Heather

 Meanwhile, over at Fleur de Lys in France, an almost completely new menu includes a goat cheese tart, topped with caramelized onions.

-For a full list of all the menus at this year’s Flower and Garden Festival, you can check out this handy guide.
+Here is a full list of all the menus at this year’s Flower and Garden Festival.

-Well, that just about complete’s our guide to Epcot’s Flower and Garden Festival.
+Well, that just about complete’s our guide to The Epcot Flower and Garden Festival.
 If you are a gardening fanatic or just really enjoy taking in all the beautiful flowers and enjoying some of the new menus they have every year then this is an event for you!

 The one big question on my mind is what will happen to the festival center once Disney makes all of the proposed upcoming changes to the landscape of Epcot in the coming years.
 Only time will tell, but one thing is for sure, this event will not get smaller.
 Thank you for reading, and come join our discussion about this over on any of our social media channels.